 You and Your Health Care Team

 You have a choice in who provides your prenatal care.
-Who you see may depend on where you live, the health of you and your baby, your preferences and where you want to give birth.
+This will depend on your preferences, where you want to give birth, and the health of you and your baby.
 It is important to have a health care provider you trust and feel comfortable with.
 The Ontario Health Insurance Plan (OHIP) covers all routine prenatal care.

-- The Partners in Pregnancy Clinic (PIPC): A team of family doctors, nurses, social workers, a dietitian, physician assistant and others.
-PIPC provides pregnancy care, their doctors deliver babies in the hospital and they care for mothers and babies to six weeks after birth.
+- Partners in Pregnancy Clinic (PIPC): A team of family doctors, nurses, social workers, a dietitian, physician assistant and others.
+PIPC provides pregnancy care, their doctors deliver babies in the hospital, and they care for mothers and babies to six weeks after birth.
 PIPC refers to obstetricians if needed.

 - An obstetrician: A doctor who specializes in medical and surgical care of pregnancy.
-Obstetricians provide care to mothers during pregnancy, they deliver babies in the hospital and they care for mothers to six weeks after birth.
-Obstetricians are skilled at diagnosing and treating complications.
-They work with other specialists such as pediatricians.
+Obstetricians provide care to mothers during pregnancy, they deliver babies in the hospital, and they care for mothers to six weeks after birth.
+Obstetricians are skilled at diagnosing and treating pregnancy complications.
+To be referred to an obstetrician, speak to your family doctor.
+Following are obstetricians (OBs) in our community:

 You will see your health care provider for regular check-ups every:

-- blood work – to test for anemia (low iron), blood type and rh factor, protection against german measles (rubella), and viruses such as hepatitis B, syphilis, and HIV (optional).
+- Blood work – to test for such things as anemia (low iron), to determine your blood type and Rh factor (positive or negative), and to determine if you are immune to viruses such as the German measles (rubella), hepatitis B, syphilis, and HIV.

 At follow-up prenatal care visits, your health care provider will check:

-- your urine as needed for bacteria and protein
+- Your urine as needed for bacteria, sugar, and protein.

-At your visits you will have the opportunity to talk about your concerns, to ask questions and be linked to helpful community services.
+At your visits you will have the opportunity to talk about your concerns, to ask any questions that you may have, and be linked to helpful community services.
 Your prenatal visits are a great way to learn as much as you can about having a baby.

 Your health care provider shares the same goal for you and your baby to be healthy.